davidsbond/lux/README.md

 ## middleware

 You can also provide custom middleware functions that can are executed before your handler.
+These can be registered globally or per-route.
 You can prevent execution of your handler by using `w.WriteHeader` method.
 Any modifications to the response writer that occur during execution of middleware functions will create a response and prevent execution of the handler.
 Middleware methods are executed in the order they are registered.

 ```go
 func middleware(w lux.ResponseWriter, r *lux.Request) {